Five Acre Shaker lands new home at McLean Mill - Port Alberni Valley News

 The diverse musical lineup includes local performers like Sydney Reynolds, Chase Spencer, Northwest Fresh, DJ Wells, the Lance Lapointe Band, Alberni Teens Can Rock and the 250 Spellcasters.

-Camping is available at the mill throughout the weekend with options for RV’s, although all RV spots are sold out, and tents.
+Camping is available at the mill throughout the weekend with options for RV’s and tents.

 This year the Shaker will run in conjunction with Thunder in the Valley on Aug.
 12 and 13, and the music festival will serve as the official after party for the drag races.
 Speeder train shuttles will be running daily between the Best Western Barclay Hotel and McLean Mill.